Strenda-biocatalysis/Strenda-biocatalysis/Readme.md

 ## Vessel type and mixing (hydrodynamics)

-When discussing enzymatic reactions, it's essential to address the vessel type and its influence on mixing and hydrodynamics.
+When discussing enzymatic reactions, it is essential to address the vessel type and its influence on mixing and hydrodynamics.

 [Vessel type and mixing (hydrodynamics)](specifications/vessels_and_mixing.md)